ComposableFi/whitepaper/whitepaper.md

 Composable’s vision is to create a protocol that allows for communication across ecosystems.
 The result is a Port Control Protocol-like system for blockchains.
 The result is multifaceted; users can perform cross-chain actions, and the overarching blockchain ecosystem is re-positioned as a network of agnostic liquidity and available yield.
-Throughout these interactions, Composable allows users to tailor their experience to maximize for the desired scalar, such as security or speed while minimizing ecosystem-specific decision making.
+Throughout these interactions, Composable allows users to tailor their experience to maximize for the desired scalar, such as security or speed, while minimizing ecosystem-specific decision making.

 Foundational to our approach of expanding on existing, cutting-edge technology is our effort on stabilizing BEEFY and leading the charge on the Cosmos-Substrate bridging infrastructure.
-We are developing the reference implementation for BEEFY in Golang, as well as the BEEFY-IBC client libraries needed to support connections to Cosmos chains.
+We are developing the reference implementation for BEEFY in Golang, and the BEEFY-IBC client libraries are needed to support connections to Cosmos chains.
 Only the security of a parachain allows for bridging to both XCM and IBC compatible chains.

 ## 5.1 Parachain {#sec:parachain}